johannschopplich/nuxt-gtag/README.md

 })
 ```

 Done!
-Google Analytics will now run in your application's client.
+Google tag will now run in your application's client.

 > [!NOTE]
 > Ensure that the **Enhanced measurement** feature is enabled to allow `gtag.js` to automatically track page changes based on browser history events in Nuxt.